hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 - **Type:** String or Number, [Duration](glossary#type-duration)
 - **Default:** 10 seconds

-The time interval between requests to peers for the most recent block.
+The time interval between sending requests to peers about the most recent block.

 **Example:**